-Content Delivery API > Technical Limits
+Content Delivery API

-Technical Limits
+CDA Technical Limits & Rate Limits

 Our shared-service infrastructure is built to maintain steady performance for every customer, thanks to carefully set technical limits.
 If any API call or CMS action goes over these boundaries, it'll trigger an error message.
 Should your project require higher limits, get in touch with us to discuss further.